SimaoFelgueiras/LearningCompose/README.md

 Main objective of this project is to learn.

-Feel rree to send me any feedback even via dm on twitter @FelgueirasSimao
+Feel free to send me any feedback even via dm on twitter @FelgueirasSimao

 ### General Highlights